Skip to content

 "I feel rancid and am in the shower for a long time.
 In my head, everything is raging.
 What has Richard done to me?
 To my surprise, I see that I tried to call a very good friend during the night.
 Idiotic that I don't remember.
 I sent him a Whatsapp and also sent a muddled app to Torsten, not making any sense.
 I even responded to an app from Richard about my work shoes that apparently stayed in his room.
 Shit shit shit shit.
 I feel guilty towards my boyfriend.
 Do I just live together for six months and then this.
 I'm not into infidelity.
 How could this have happened"?

 Emilia had been working from 9 in the morning to 12 at night.
 She likes her engineering internship with the international theatre company, until after four months Richard is hired.
 She is soon wary of him as he keeps sending her his room number via Snapchat.
-His friend and technician Torsten and he ask every night if she wants to join them for a drink.
+His friend and technician Torsten and he ask every night if she wants to join them for drinks.
 She refuses, not wanting to drink with those guys.
 Still, she succumbs to the pressure and lets herself be persuaded that one day.

 In the shower, she makes a decision; she has to finish her internship.
 Just under two more months and she will have her degree, otherwise she will have to repeat a whole year.
 She is going to act like nothing is wrong.
 "I can do that quite well.
 I managed it last time too.
 I have to get my diploma this year".

 On returning home, Emilia goes to her GP who recognises the seriousness of the situation.
 He refers her to the Centre for Sexual Violence, which takes care of her by phone and, according to Emilia, wonderfully.
 She is at odds with herself, barely sleeping and having panic attacks at times.
-Pretending nothing happened at work is hardly possible even though, Emilia says, Richard constantly threatens her and gaslight (twisting the truth to make her doubt herself).
+Pretending nothing has happened at work is hardly possible even though, Emilia says, Richard constantly threatens her and gaslight (twisting the truth to make her doubt herself).
 She literally vomits as soon as she is near Richard.
 She is officially diagnosed with PTSD, post-traumatic stress disorder.

 No good sex, May 2023